How to Set Up a Firewall with UFW on Debian 9

 If you want to allow access on all ports from a specific IP address, use the

 ufw allow from command followed by the IP address:

 Allow Specific IP Addresses on Specific port

-The command for allowing connection to a subnet of IP addresses is same as when using a single IP address, the only difference is that you need to specify the netmask.
-For example if you want to allow access for IP addresses ranging from 192.168.1.1 to 192.168.1.254 to port 3360 (MySQL) you can use this command:
+The command for allowing connection from a subnet of IP addresses is the same as when using a single IP address, the only difference is that you need to specify the netmask.
+For example, if you want to allow access for IP addresses ranging from 192.168.1.1 to 192.168.1.254 to port

 sudo ufw allow from 192.168.1.0/24 to any port 3306

-allow in on and the name of the network interface:
+allow in on command followed by the name of the interface:

 sudo ufw allow in on eth2 to any port 3306

 The default policy for all incoming connections is set to